Teriyaki Chicken is a super easy chicken recipe cooked in 10-minutes with no marinading!

 There is no need to de-bone chicken thighs, or worry about rendering fat from skin.
 This Teriyaki Chicken Recipe is Fast.
 Simple.
 Delicious.

-It’s no secret that this is my favourite sauce, right?
-Through the years you can find The Best Teriyaki Beef Meatballs, Teriyaki SALMON, and my favourite → Simple Chicken Teriyaki Stir Fry.
 One thing I found is that I haven’t actually given you a simple and easy Teriyaki Chicken Recipe for those hectic days in the week where dinner is no where in sight, but CAN be in no time at all.
 No wonder Teriyaki chicken is one of the most popular chicken recipes in the world!

 How to make Teriyaki Chicken